What are the best sports lenses?

 It is hard to argue with the 100-400mm focal length range for sports.
 The 100-400L IS II is a complete redesign of the wildly-popular earlier version of this lens and holds many advantages including excellent image quality at all focal length and aperture settings.
 While this is not an inexpensive lens, it is far less expensive (and far smaller/lighter) than the f/2.8 super telephoto lens options.
 The f/5.6 max aperture becomes an issue when the light gets dim and this lens will not blur the background as strongly as the f/2.8 options.

-The Canon EF 16-35L II is another always-have-with-you sports lens.
-While the 35mm long end leaves a gap on the 70mm wide end of the 70-200mm, you will not likely find the gap worth carrying another lens to fill.
-This is a professional grade lens with excellent weather-sealed build quality, Ring-USM autofocus and very good image quality.
+The Canon EF 16-35L III is another always-have-with-you sports lens.
+While the 35mm long end leaves a gap on the 70mm wide end of the 70-200mm, you may not find the gap worth carrying another lens to fill.
+This is a professional grade lens with excellent weather-sealed build quality, fast and accurate autofocus and incredible image quality even wide open at f/2.8.

 Since an athlete captured in the 16-35mm focal length range is going to need to be close to be recognizable, and since close can put the photographer in the way of the action, this lens is a great choice for a remote camera.
 The perspective delivered by this lens can be very desirable for a sports photo.

-Where this lens also shines is for taking shots of the whole stadium or playing arena – giving a completely different perspective on the sporting event.
-This lens can also be used for the after-the-game interviews where a shoot overhead and pray that you get something good technique is needed.
+This lens also shines for taking shots of the whole stadium or sports arena – giving a completely different perspective on the sporting event.
+This lens is also a great choice for the after-the-game interviews where a shoot-from-overhead and pray-that-you-get-something-good technique is needed.

 The Best Sports Lens Covering 24-70mm